-Kanta is currently leading the update of the Africa Climate Business Plan, and pursuing engagement with countries, including Uganda and Kenya, on their Nationally Determined Contributions.
-Earlier while working in the Middle East and North Africa Region she spearheaded and managed adaptation and conservation initiatives involving agricultural and rural landscapes in Yemen, Jordan, Tunisia, and Morocco and helped countries mobilize climate financing.
-From 1997-2004, she was a program manager for the biodiversity focal area at the Global Environment Facility (GEF), where she also worked on policy issues and on monitoring and evaluation.
+Prior to the Africa Region, Kanta worked at the Middle East and North Africa Region of the Bank where she spearheaded and managed adaptation and conservation initiatives involving agricultural and rural landscapes in Yemen, Jordan, Tunisia, and Morocco and helped countries mobilize climate financing.
+From 1997-2004, she was a program manager for the biodiversity focal area at the Global Environment Facility (GEF), managed the GEF Small Grants Program as part of the GEF Secretariat and supported policy work, and monitoring and evaluation.

 Kanta holds a Ph.
 D. from the University of East Anglia and was the recipient of the British Chevening Scholarship and the World Bank Graduate Scholarship award for her doctoral dissertation.
-She was also a senior research associate at the Centre for Social and Economic Research on the Global Environment at the University of East Anglia.
-Prior to her Ph.
-D., she worked with the World Wildlife Fund in Malaysia for several years leading the development of conservation strategies for provincial states in Malaysia and supporting policy-oriented research and dialogue with government and other key stakeholders.
-She has a Master’s degree in Behavioral Ecology from the University of Stirling, UK; a First-Class Bachelor of Science honors degree in Ecology; and a Diploma in Education from the University of Malaya.
-She has more than 30 publications and reports on natural resources, environmental and climate issues.
+She has a Master of Science in Behavioral Ecology from the University of Stirling, UK; a First-Class Bachelor of Science honors degree in Ecology; and a Diploma in Education from the University of Malaya.
+She has authored several publications and reports on natural resources, environmental and climate issues.